lpereira/blotest/blog/html/_sources/2018/02/01/more_on_string_switch_in_c.rst.txt

 many reasons here, so let's explore some of them.

-One of them is that CPUs are able to fetch more than a single byte at a time from the memory (or even the cache).
+One of them is that CPUs are able to fetch more than a single byte at a time from memory (or cache).
 And it takes roughly the same time for it to fetch 8 bits than it takes to fetch 32 bits.
 People that write C libraries know about this fact, so that the version that your operating system provides is most likely going to exploit this.
-Let's rewrite the ``strlen()`` function, then:
+Let's rewrite the ``strlen()`` function,
+then:

 .. code-block:: c